Brain Injury Emerging as Signature Wound of Iran War

 Lest this political stance be seen only for its benefit, troubling patterns emerge.
 Sweden’s universal healthcare system reaches only 46% of its most severe TBI patients with specialized care.
 Cuba, despite world-renowned facilities, suffers 70% medication shortages that cripple daily care.
 The Soviet Union’s legacy of “there are no invalids in the USSR” reminds us that socialist rhetoric can mask institutional neglect.

 Mamdani’s proposed $363 million mental health investment and public hospital commitments sound transformative.
-If enacted, and beyond the fact that the City likely will not be able to achieve that number because of movement from the City after the needed massive tax hikes, these grand plans often stumble against bureaucratic realities.
+If enacted, and beyond the fact that the City likely will not be able to achieve that number because of movement from NYC after the needed massive tax hikes, these grand plans often stumble against bureaucratic realities.
 Simply, many highly skilled doctors may relocate.
 Ultimately, whether Mamdani’s vision delivers meaningful improvements for brain-injured New Yorkers or becomes another case of ambitious promises meeting harsh constraints remains uncertain.
 For now, cautious observation is wisest – New Yorkers must wait and see.

-Should 2026 Fiscal Year Funding Signage Concern the Brain Injured?
+Should 2026 Fiscal Year Funding Concern the Brain Injured?

 President Trump signed S.1071 into law on December 18, 2025.
 The National Defense Authorization Act for Fiscal Year 2026 was sponsored by Sen. John Cornyn (TX), and co-sponsored by Sen. Ted Cruz (TX), and received bipartisan support in Congress.
 The House passed the measure 312-112 on December 10, with the Senate approving it 77-20 one week later.